Kim-Sha/monte-carlo-hospital-sim/README.md

 # monte-carlo-hospital-sim
-Naive MCMC Simulation of the patient flow through hospital operating rooms to generate a random dataset. __Note that the generated dataset is entirely fabricated__.
+Discrete-even simulation (DES) of the patient flow through hospital operating rooms to generate a random dataset. __Note that the generated dataset is entirely fabricated__.
+The generated dataset was originally visualized using a particular process visualization package (such as ProM or Celonis).
+Due to the proprietary nature this process mining software, only the discrete-event simulation is contained within this repository.

 ### Modelling Patient Arrival Times